YueErro/cheatsheets/cheat_sheets/ROS/catkin.md

 # To install target
 catkin_make install
 ```
-_Replace `catkin_make` by `catkin_make_isolated` if isolated build process wanted, wherein each package is independently configured, built, and loaded into the environment._
+_Replace `catkin_make` by `catkin_make_isolated` if isolated build process wanted, wherein each package is independently configured, built, and loaded into the environment.
+It allows `catkin_make_isolated --merge` for build each catkin package into a common devel space._

 ### catkin_tools
 ```sh